 |CollegeAmerica Read Review||College Savings Plan||Advisor-Sold||0.50% - 2.21%|

 |Virginia Prepaid529 Read Review||Prepaid Tuition Plan||Direct-Sold||Varies|

-Virginia Invest529 plan definitely shines in the world of direct college savings plans with its low-fee investment portfolios and the option to choose from passive and actively-managed strategies.
+The first Virginia 529 plan optoin, Virginia Invest529 plan definitely shines in the world of direct college savings plans with its low-fee investment portfolios and the option to choose from passive and actively-managed strategies.
 Any saver, even one with no investment knowledge, can find a suitable portfolio option.
 Those new to investing may be interested in age-based portfolios that automatically change their asset allocation or investment mix to take on less risk as your child gets closer to college—when your savings would have the most impact.
 Investment research firm Morningstar even gave the plan a Gold rating for its low fees and performance.

 How Do I Enroll in the Virginia Invest 529 Plan?

 You can enroll in the Virginia Invest 529 plan online.
 The process should take a few minutes if you’ve collected the following details about yourself and your beneficiary: